-Missing In Action: Notable absentees from this week's WWE
+Missing in Action: Notable absentees from this week's WWE

 Epico: Last seen on the November 21 episode of SmackDown Live.

-Mandy Rose: Last seen on the June 26 episode of SmackDown Live.
+Luke Gallows: Last seen on the June 19 episode of SmackDown Live.

 Primo: Last seen at the Greatest Royal Rumble.